 Wood Flooring: Your Complete Guide to Choosing & Installing Timber Floors

 Wood flooring can make a timeless statement, adding character, functionality and durability to your home.
-Let’s take a look at the key considerations, types and design options for timber floors
+We take a look at the key considerations, types and design options to bear in mind when specifying timber floor for a self build, extension or renovation

 Articles by Build It magazine